How Spot Arbitrage Tools Work: Mechanics and Examples Overview

 Monitoring

-Everything is quite simple here.
-This setting enables automatic sending of new opportunities to you as soon as the bot detects them.
+This setting enables automatic sending of new opportunities as soon as the tool detects them.

 Service Quality

-Our scanners provide comprehensive information on arbitrage opportunities, which simplifies the search for profitable arbitrage situations.
-Arbitrage Radar analyzes prices, order book volumes, your deposit size, transfer possibility, hedging possibility, and also warns about possible pitfalls for individual cryptocurrency tokens.
-It also calculates profit taking into account fees for buying, selling and transferring tokens.
+Good tools analyze prices, order book volumes, deposit size, transfer and hedging possibility, and warn about potential pitfalls for individual tokens.
+Profit is calculated taking into account fees for buying, selling and transferring.

 Development Direction